photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ```

 !!! tldr ""
-    If *read-only* mode is enabled, all features that require write permission to the *originals* folder are disabled, for example [WebDAV](../../user-guide/sync/webdav.md), [Web Upload](../../user-guide/library/upload.md) and [file deletion](../../user-guide/organize/delete.md).
+    If you want to start with an empty library, make sure the volume has enough free space for your needs.

 ##### /photoprism/storage #####